Examples of using data sources include:

 Once you are happy with the data you have retrieved you should ensure your column mapping is correct.
 The column mapping settings are shown underneath the data grid.

 Choose which column is used as the label shown to the user on the form.

 Choose which column is used as the value stored when a choice is made by the user.

-Choose which column is used for displaying a users choice in email templates and other actions.
+Choose which column is used for displaying a users choice in email notifications and other add-ons or actions.

 By default, WS Form will use the first column for each of these settings.

 Each time you retrieve new data you should ensure the column mappings are correct.